iambriccardo/jenchmark/README.md

 feel free to open a PR.

 _Jenchmark has been created while experimenting with framework design and is not meant to be used in a production environment.
-In addition, it doesn't have a super refined design because it was built during a flow of ideas._
+In addition, it doesn't have a super refined design because it was built during a continuous stream of ideas (e.g., exceptions are not handled, some parts require better abstractions, monotonic clocks should be used)._

 # Sample usage